MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-3.md

 1. Navigate to Station 4 and position yourself in front of it.

 1. Click various places on the **Earth** object.
-As noted earlier, each time you click, the coordinates (latitude and longitude) of the location you clicked are captured and added to a Bing Maps URL as parameters.
-An HTTP request is then made using that URL, and a map of the selected area is downloaded from Bing Maps to a nearby WebSlate.
+As noted earlier, each time you click, the latitude and longitude of the clicked location are captured and these coordinates are incorporated into a Bing Maps URL as parameters.
+An HTTP request is executed using this URL; Bing Maps provides a map of the chosen area and sends it to a nearby WebSlate.

     ![A screenshot of a computer Description ](../../../media/mesh-201/064-station-one-two-play-mode.png)